 - Administration and policy

-The program culiminates in a residency tailor-made to the student's learning needs and career goals.
+The program culminates in a residency tailor-made to the student's learning needs and career goals.
 The program is distance-based to promote maximum flexibility while maintaining quality student connections.
-Learn more about the Doctor of Nursing Practice program.